calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 Several APIs allow **several commands to be prepared** before executing them as a batch.
 In production, the application had no direct means of identifying **which command** caused a problem, nor of accessing the **result of a specific command**; some APIs relied on mutable container objects for this purpose (`KeyPairContainer`, `SearchCommandData.getMatchingRecordNumbers()`, `SignatureComputationData.getSignature()`, etc.).

 The new versions generalise a single mechanism: an **integer identifier `commandId` supplied by the application** when preparing the command, then used to retrieve the result of the command or to identify the failing command.
-The `commandId` parameter, **always placed first**, follows the same convention as `selectionId` in the Reader API (see Theme 9).
+The `commandId` parameter, **always placed first**, follows the same convention as `selectionCaseId` in the Reader API (see Theme 9).

-> The name `commandId` replaces `idCommand` from the previous working version of this document, for consistency with `selectionId`.
+> The name `commandId` replaces `idCommand` from the previous working version of this document, for consistency with `selectionCaseId`.

 ### 8.2 Generic Card API